WaxyMocha/GetMic/GetMic/README.md

 For linux users:

-<s>Program is in early development, and considering that I develop it under VS, I don't really care about compilling it under Linux, but porting WAV2CSV to Linux required only changing few header and adding preprocessor if's, code itself remained unchanged.
-So, if you really need it running under Linux now, there is (probably) not much to do.s</s>
+~~Program is in early development, and considering that I develop it under VS, I don't really care about compilling it under Linux, but porting WAV2CSV to Linux required only changing few header and adding preprocessor if's, code itself remained unchanged.
+So, if you really need it running under Linux now, there is (probably) not much to do.~~

 Now main obstacle is opus encoder which is separate program for windows, I need to focus on implementing opus from source.